graphile/worker/website/docs/pro/recovery.md

 hours.
 For some jobs, not being attempted again for 4 hours could be far too long.

-Worker Pro tracks running workers via a "heartbeat," and when a worker has not checked in for a configurable amount of time we can assume that this Worker is no longer active (crashed, was terminated, server shut down, etc) and release its jobs back to the pool to be executed.
+Worker Pro tracks running workers via a &ldquo;heartbeat&rdquo;, and when a worker has not checked in for a configurable amount of time we can assume that this worker is no longer active (crashed, was terminated, server shut down, etc) and release its jobs back to the pool to be executed.

 :::note

-Due to [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) we cannot know it's definitely safe to release jobs.
-In a standard production setup for Graphile Worker, you'll have multiple (1 or more) workers, each worker may be running on the same or different hardware, and they'll all be talking to one primary PostgreSQL server which will most likely be running on different hardware again.
+Due to [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) we cannot know it&apos;s definitely safe to release jobs.
+In a standard production setup for Graphile Worker, you&apos;ll have multiple (1 or more) workers, each worker may be running on the same or different hardware, and they&apos;ll all be talking to one primary PostgreSQL server which will most likely be running on different hardware again.

-It's possible for a worker to check out a job from the database and then lose connection to the database.
+It&apos;s possible for a worker to check out a job from the database and then lose connection to the database.
 The worker can continue to process its work (lets say doing a speech-to-text analysis of a long video) in the hopes the database connection will be restored by the time it completes.
-If our "cleanup process" runs before this happens then we might end up accidentally releasing and re-attempting the job when the worker is still in progress.
-This is why the default 4 hour timeout exists in Graphile Worker, but in Pro we make it configurable for you - it's up to you to determine how long you think a "net split" might persist between your worker and database.
+If our &ldquo;cleanup process&rdquo; runs before this happens then we might end up accidentally releasing and re-attempting the job when the worker is still in progress.
+This is why the default 4 hour timeout exists in Graphile Worker, but in Pro we make it configurable for you &mdash; it&apos;s up to you to determine how long you think a &ldquo;net split&rdquo; might persist between your worker and database.

 :::